Michael A. Kotula

 He won summary judgment in the Troy Belting asbestos coverage action in New York that a putative policyholder failed to meet its burden of proving the terms and conditions of 25 years’ worth of allegedly missing primary insurance policies.
 Pacific Employers Ins.
 Co. v.
 Troy Belting & Supply Co., Case No. 1:11-cv-912, 2016 U.S. Dist.
 LEXIS 134224 (N.D.N.Y.
 Sept.
 29, 2016).

-Following removal of a Georgia state court action to federal court in Atlanta and transfer to New York in the Fairbanks actions, Michael won summary judgment that the Georgia Supreme Court would adopt a pro-rata time-on-the-risk allocation of indemnity costs for numerous asbestos bodily injury claims, would hold the policyholder responsible for the orphan share attributed to an insolvent insurer, and that umbrella policies had no duty to pay defense or indemnity costs because of an asbestos exclusion.
+Michael won summary judgment in the Fairbanks asbestos bodily injury coverage case that Georgia law would adopt a pro-rata time-on-the-risk allocation of indemnity costs, and would hold the policyholder responsible for the orphan share attributed to an insolvent insurer, and that umbrella policies had no duty to pay defense or indemnity costs because of an asbestos exclusion.
 Liberty Mut.
 Ins.
 Co. v.
 Fairbanks Co., 170 F. Supp.
 3d 634 (S.D.N.Y.
 2016).

 Michael won summary judgment that numerous excess policies had no duty to defend or to pay or reimburse defense costs for tens of thousands of black lung and asbestos claims in the Mine Safety action in Delaware.
 Mine Safety Appliances Co. v.
 AIU Ins.
 Co., 2014 Del.
 Super.
 LEXIS 49 (Del.
 Super.
 New Castle Cty.
 2014).

-He won summary judgment and affirmance on appeal in the Ross Development environmental insurance coverage action in federal court in South Carolina, involving significant cleanup costs at a former manufacturing facility in Charleston, that claims for RCRA contribution and fraudulent conveyance under more than 20 years of primary CGL policies were barred by the “sudden and accidental” and absolute pollution exclusions.
+He won decisions in the Ross Development environmental insurance coverage action in federal court in South Carolina, involving significant cleanup costs at a former manufacturing facility in Charleston.
 Ross Dev.
 Corp. v.
 Fireman’s Fund Ins.
 Co., 910 F. Supp.
 2d 828 (D.S.C.
 2012), aff’d, 526 Fed.
 Appx.
 299 (4th Cir.
-2013).
+2013) (claims for defense and indemnity of RCRA contribution and fraudulent conveyance action under more than 20 years of primary CGL policies were barred by the “sudden and accidental” and absolute pollution exclusions).

 Michael won summary judgment that excess policies had no duty to defend or to pay or reimburse defense costs for tens of thousands of asbestos claims in the IMO Industries asbestos coverage action in New Jersey.
 IMO Industries, Inc. v.
 Transamerica Corp., Docket No. L-2140-03 (N.J.
 Super.
 Ct.
 Mar.
 20, 2008).